mmaher22/Instance-based-smoothing/README.md

 │   ├── aecoli.csv
 │   ├── balloon.csv
 ```
-`Vanilla-cross-entropy.py` is the file used for training the networks using cross-entropy without label smoothing. <br>
+`BayesianCoeffLogisticRegression.py` is the implementation class for training the Bayesian logistic regression with a cauchy prior for the model coefficients [`Gelman et al., 2008`](http://www.stat.columbia.edu/~gelman/research/published/priors11.pdf). <br>
-`Label-smoothing.py` is the file used for training the networks using cross-entropy with standard label smoothing. <br>
+`CESmoothedLogisticRegression.py` is the implementation class for logistic regression with Platt scaling label smoothing. <br>
-`Instance-based-smoothing.py` is the file used for training the networks using cross-entropy with instance-based label smoothing. <br>
+`CustomLogisticRegression.py` is the implementation class for vanilla logistic regression, or with coefficients L1/L2 regularization. <br>
-`Models-evaluation.py` is the file used for evaluation of the trained networks. <br>
+`KDELogisticRegression.py` is the implementation class for logistic regression with instance-based label smoothing. <br>
-`Network-distillation.py` is the file used for distillation of trained networks into a shallow convolutional network of 5 layers. <br>
+`BayesianDataLogisticRegression.py` is the implementation class for the derived Bayesian approach of the optimal probability predictions for a dataset with a known generative model distribution (can be used with synthetic datasets only). <br>
-`models/` includes all the implementations of the different architectures used in our evaluation like <i>ResNet, DenseNet, Inception-V4</i>.
-Also, the <i>shallow-cnn</i> student network used in distillation experiments.<br>
+`DatasetGenerator.py` class for the synthetic datasets generation. <br>
-`utils/` includes all utilities functions required for the different models training and evaluation.<br>
+`Datasets/` includes all real-world datasets used in the evaluation experiments.<br>

 Example
 ```bash